EntryStandard

 Deployment modes

-Mode 1 — Mock Access Audit
+Mode 1 — Mock No-Access File Audit

 No integration.
-Sample or exported records from the current workflow; output is an access-risk scorecard, gap memo, and sample ProofPack.
+Sample or exported records from the current workflow; output is an access-risk scorecard, gap memo, and sample ProofPack. (scope, PDF)

 Mode 2 — CSV pilot